OpenLabsRo/openhack-guidebook/src/content/docs/pitching.md

 We recommend you have an ad video inside the presentation that shows how your product used in the day to day lives - this has a great impact on the audience.

-Everything (demos, videos etc.) needs to be included in the slides that you submit in pptx form
+Everything (demos, videos etc.) needs to be included in the slides that you submit in pptx form by 13:00 on Sunday

 - The slides are the slides that you have submitted on the platform during the final submission
 - You WILL NOT be showing the slides from your computer.